umr-ds/maci-docker-compose/README.md

 This repository provides a set of instructions to create _Docker_ containers to start a full working set of the _MACI_ framework published on https://maci-research.net/

-The service is launched with _Docker Compose_ initiating and connecting three _Containers_:
+The service is launched with _Docker Compose_ initiating and connecting different _Containers_:

-- _MACI_Backend_ running the management framework based on .Net
+- _maci-backend_ running the management framework based on .Net
-- _Jupyter-Notebook_ for analyzing experiments
+- _jupyter_ for analyzing experiments
-- _*-Worker_ to run experiments (multiple instances can be started, however, be aware of side effects when executing parallel network experiments on the same host).
+- _*_worker_ to run experiments (multiple instances can be started, however, be aware of side effects when executing parallel network experiments on the same host).

 ## Getting Started
 ### Setup Docker